tmr4/T41_Vxx/README.md

 The T41 sketch and common code files are placed in the *T41_SDR* folder.
 The hardware specific files are place in the *v11* and *v12* folders respectively.
 Then, if you want to compile for a v11 or v12 radio, you put the hardware specific files for the desired version in the *src* folder, select the proper Teensy in the IDE and compile.

 Alternatively, you can maintain version specific branches where the *src* folder is already properly set up.
+I'm still experimenting with this alternative.
+Git source control tracks file changes overtime.
+However, the contents of the *src* folder depends on the version.
+This doesn't work well with time-based source tracking.
+When creating a version specific development branch for updating a version branch, I had to resolve merge conflicts with at least one version.
+A better approach might be to keep the *src* folder empty in the development branch and then manually add the hardware specific files to the *src* folder for each version branch.
+With this alternative, the *src* folder doesn't even exist in the GitHub repository, but you can add it to your local copy for testing.
+Then just copy the hardware specific files for the version you're interested in testing.
+Delete them before you're ready to commit and all should be good.

 ## Branches